 with their luminosity ratio.

-The tool is also available in several languages, namely English, French, Dutch, Portuguese and traditional Chinese. - Accessible color palette builder: web-based tool by Atul Varma tool for choosing accessible colour combinations.
+The tool is also available in several languages, namely English, French, Dutch and traditional Chinese.
+(Last accessed on 13.10.2023.) - Accessible color palette builder: web-based tool by Atul Varma tool for choosing accessible colour combinations.
 The tool's source code is available on GitHub.
+(Last accessed on 13.10.2023.)
+(Last accessed on 09.12.2024.)

 Colour Blindness Simulators